johntrogan/defender-docs/defender-endpoint/tamperprotection-macos.md

 Tamper protection in macOS helps prevent unwanted changes to security settings from being made by unauthorized users.
 Tamper protection helps prevent unauthorized removal of Microsoft Defender for Endpoint on macOS.
 This capability also helps important security files, processes, and configuration settings from being tampered.

 > [!IMPORTANT]
 > Starting March of 2023, Microsoft Defender for Endpoint on macOS respects the selection for tamper protection applied via the global tamper protection switch under advanced settings in the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
 You can choose to enforce (block/audit/disable) your own macOS tamper protection settings by using a Mobile Device Management (MDM) solution such as Intune or JAMF (recommended).
-If the tamper protection setting was not enforced via MDM, a local administrator can continue to manually change the setting with the following command: `sudo mdatp config tamper-protection enforcement-level --value (chosen mode)`.
+If the tamper protection setting wasn't enforced via MDM, a local administrator can continue to manually change the setting with the following command: `sudo mdatp config tamper-protection enforcement-level --value (chosen mode)`.

-You can set tamper protection in the following modes:
+You can set the "tamper protection" setting in the following modes:

 |Article|Description|
 |---|---|